Why Test Prep is Important for Every Type of Student

 Just as there is no guarantee that a straight-A student will score well on the SAT or ACT, there is no promise that a student with lower grades will score poorly.
 In fact, these tests can be the perfect opportunity for such students to boost their college applications.
 Even a student who has struggled in high school classes can learn the strategies and skills needed to take the SAT or ACT with more confidence come test day.

 So if you're unsure if your high school transcript will be enough to impress admissions officers, think of this as your shot at redemption.
 After all, even among otherwise average elements of a college application, an impressive ACT or SAT score might just snag you that open spot on the freshman class roster at your prospective college.

 Why Focus on Test Prep?

 Whether you're at the top of your class or you're struggling, or anywhere in between, test prep is a good investment.
 Why?
 Out of all the elements that make up your application, your test scores are the easiest to change.
 The grades you've received up until this point are set in the stone that is your high school transcript.
 You aren't going to become captain of the football team or a debate champion overnight.
 And your essays will only be as good as you can write them.

 But with just a few weeks you can substantially change your score on the SAT or ACT, and therefore the way colleges look at your applications.
-So, whether it’s by taking a free practice test, enrolling in a course or using books like our Cracking the SAT and Cracking the ACT, you can work to get your score closer to where you want it to be before it’s time to submit.
+So, whether it's by taking a free practice test, enrolling in a course or using books like our Cracking the SAT and ACT Prep, you can work to get your score closer to where you want it to be before it's time to submit.